treymiller/eMG-frontend/views/signupCallout.md

-##Sign up to be notified when we launch the Beta:
+##Sign up to be notified when we launch the Beta